ZhiwenShao/ALR-tool/README.md

 Format of the listfile:
 This file starts with the number of the images to be tested.
 Then each of the following line contains the image name, followed by the left, right, top and bottom of the face bounding box.
-We suggest you use the face detector provided in http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm to generate the face bounding box.
+We suggest you use the [face detector](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm) to generate the face bounding box.

 Format of the outputFile:
 5 facial landmark locations (x1,y1,x2,y2...).